 Alternatively, a much simpler solution is to setup the system to automatically migrate destinations on retired servers to the remaining servers:

-Configure the stores to have a Migration Policy of On-Failure or Always (not Off).
+Configure the stores to have a Migration Policy of On-Failure, Exactly-Once, or Always (not Off).

 Never reduce the configured maximum cluster size of a dynamic cluster or delete a configured server from a configured/mixed cluster.
 Instead, simply don't boot the retired servers.
 The On-Failure or Always stores will migrate to running servers.